brausepulver/branchbox/README.md

 Small tool to launch isolated containers for Claude Code at light speed.

 Automatically:
+- Creates a container
+- Installs tools, dependencies & Claude Code
 - Clones your repo
-- Installs tools, dependencies & Claude Code
-- Creates a branch (without touching your repo)
+- Creates a branch (without touching your original repo)
 - Opens VSCode

 ## Installation